Charlotte Charke: Early acting career

-Mr. Brown and poverty
+Poverty, cross-dressing, and later acting career

-In 1738, she was granted the uncommon privilege of a license to run Punch's Theatre at St. James's.
-This was a puppet theatre, and she used her wooden cast to perform several satirical plays.
-Many stringed figures were caricatured after current politicians and actors, including her father, Colley.
-Her puppet shows were popular, nor could the government shut them down since no human actors appeared on stage.
-She decided to take her theatre on a national tour but fell seriously ill.
-According to her autobiography, medical bills cost her the theatre, and she was obliged to sell her puppets at a severe loss.
+In 1738, Charke was granted the uncommon privilege of a license to run Punch's Theatre at St. James's.
+It was a puppet theatre, and she used a cast of wooden dolls to perform several satirical plays.
+Many stringed figures were caricatured after current politicians and actors, including her father.
+Her puppet shows were popular, and fell outside the government's censorship laws, as no human actors appeared on stage.
+A national tour of her shows was planned, but canceled after Charke fell seriously ill.
+According to her autobiography, medical bills cost her the theatre, and she was forced to sell her puppets at a severe loss.
 She sent young Catherine off with begging notes to her friends and relatives, but no one in her family was willing or able to help her monetarily.
-Her father, in particular, was furious with her for the actors' rebellion at Drury Lane and her unflattering impression of him in Pasquin under his old enemy Fielding.
+Her father remained furious with her for the Drury Lane actors' revolt, as well as her unflattering impression of him in Pasquin, which had been conceived by his old enemy Fielding.

-According to the autobiography, the principal aid she received at this stage was from other actors.
-While trying to raise money from friends, she was arrested for debt and imprisoned.
-According to her Autobiography, the coffee-house keepers and prostitutes of Covent Garden banded together to raise the money for her bail.
+Charke received some financial support from fellow actors, and when she was eventually arrested and imprisoned for her debt, coffee-house keepers and prostitutes from Covent Garden banded together to pay her bail.

-At this point, she appeared in public almost exclusively as a male.
-This became distinct when Charke joined Jockey Adams' touring company outside of London in 1741 and assumed the billing "Mr. Charles Brown".
-Within The Narrative, Charke recalls this male persona going as far as to be the "improper object"(57) of love, from an orphan heiress, speculated to be Mary Harlowe.
-Charke speaks in her memoir of being invited to tea by this suitor, who was "absolutely struck speechless for some little Time" when Charke revealed her gender, with Charke expressing to her that she "sincerely grieved it was not in my Power" to reciprocate(58).
-Unable to earn a living in the sanctioned theatres, Charlotte began to work any job she could to support herself and Catherine, but she was always attracted to jobs she could perform as a man.
-Therefore, she was a valet to Richard Annesley, 6th Earl of Anglesey, and even became a sausage maker.
-Anglesey was famous as a bigamist and libertine and lived with a paramour during Charlotte's employ.
-Charlotte claimed that when Anglesey was not entertaining guests, the trio would dine together as friendly equals.
+At this point, Charke almost exclusively appeared as male in public.
+In 1741, she joined Jockey Adams' touring company outside of London under the name Mr. Charles Brown.
+She passed so well as a man that she received romantic attention from an unnamed orphan heiress, speculated to be Mary Harlowe.
+After being invited to tea by the heiress, Charke ultimately revealed her true gender to the suitor, who was "absolutely struck speechless for some little Time."
+Unable to earn a living in the sanctioned theatres, Charke began to work any job she could to support herself and Catherine.
+She continued to work as a man and served as a sausage maker as well as a valet to Richard Annesley, the sixth Earl of Anglesey.
+Anglesey was famous as a bigamist and libertine and lived with a paramour during Charke's employ.
+Charke claimed that when Anglesey was not entertaining guests, the trio would dine together as friendly equals.
 As a valet's service would indeed be personal, usually including dressing one's master for the day, the entire arrangement would have been quite unusual.
-(Anglesey was soon a significant party to an infamous scandal, being dispossessed of his lands—but allowed to continue using his title—after a court ruled that he had sold his young kinsman, James Annesley, who had a better claim to the inheritance, into slavery.)
+(Anglesey was soon a significant party to an infamous scandal after a court discovered he had sold James Annesley, with a strong claim to the inheritance, into slavery.
+He was dispossessed of his lands, but allowed to keep his title.)